COMMITMENT TO NEW WORKS

 - In 2013, Southern Comfort, written by Dan Collins and Julianne Wick Davis and starring Annette O’Toole and Jeff McCarthy, opened to rave reviews and transferred to the Public Theater in NYC in 2016.

-- Broadway Bounty Hunter, by Joe Iconis, Lance Rubin and Jason SweetTooth Williams, opens Off Broadway this summer.
+- Broadway Bounty Hunter, by Joe Iconis, Lance Rubin and Jason SweetTooth Williams, which played Off Broadway in summer 2019.

-- In August, we are producing Niko Tsakalakos and Peter Sinn Nachtrieb’s Fall Springs on the Mainstage.
+- In August 2019, we produced Niko Tsakalakos and Peter Sinn Nachtrieb’s Fall Springs on the Mainstage.

 MTL World Premieres